Register an event or edit your event by logging in to the Event Host Portal.

 1. Reach A New Audience

 Registering an event is a great way to reach individuals outside your current circles.
 Each year, tens of thousands of individuals search for local events on the National Trails Day® events page.
 In 2019, more than 500,000 individuals were reached through American Hiking Society's social media campaign for National Trails Day®.
 You benefit by having new trail supporters find you via American Hiking Society’s national media platform, ads in national outdoor magazines, and other media and outreach efforts.
 It’s free publicity for you!
-In 2017 National Trails Day® earned more than $32 million worth of digital advertising.
+In 2018, National Trails Day® earned more than $32 million worth of digital advertising.

 2. Save Valuable Time